-Pandemic Unemployment Assistance is a new federal program that is part of the Coronavirus Aid, Relief and Economic Security (CARES) Act that provides extended eligibility for individuals who have traditionally been ineligible for Unemployment Insurance benefits (e.g., self-employed workers, independent contractors).
+Pandemic Unemployment Assistance was a federal program that was part of the Coronavirus Aid, Relief and Economic Security (CARES) Act that provided extended eligibility for individuals who have traditionally been ineligible for Unemployment Insurance benefits (e.g., self-employed workers, independent contractors).

-You will not be eligible for PUA if you can telework, or if you are receiving paid sick leave or other paid leave benefits (regardless of meeting a category listed above).
+You were not eligible for PUA if you could telework, or if you received paid sick leave or other paid leave benefits (regardless of meeting a category listed above).

 How to File

 Sign in or create a NY.gov ID account and follow the instructions to file a claim.